Post solely for the use of jalyoga.com.sg by Camille Conner

 The best way to develop a habit is to make sure that all conditions around it are as pleasant as they can be.
-In this regard, it helps to have a personal Yoga space at home.
+In this regard, it helps to have a personal yoga space at home.
 It can be anything from your porch to a secluded space—so long as it makes you feel calm, inspired, and at peace.
-You can even add a couple of items like essential oils, scented candles and/or some incense to make the space feel even more homey.
+You can even add a couple of items like scented candles and or some incense to make the space feel even more homey.

 The time before bed is an opportunity to take stock of all of your day’s stress and just let go.
 Fortunately, one of the many things that yoga is good for is releasing all the tension from every inch of your body.
-Some essential back stretches you can do before bed to relieve back pain are forward folds, upward dogs, and child’s pose.
+A guide to easy back stretches by our Jal Team lists legs up the wall, flapping fish, and child’s pose as essential stretches to do before bed to relieve back pain.
 These are quick stretches you can do too, as you only need to hold each form for up to three minutes.
 Just make sure you’re doing this on the floor (not your bed), as you’ll need the support to hold the poses correctly.

 If you find it difficult to naturally integrate yoga into your normal routine, consider signing up for an online class so it’s officially scheduled in.
 If you want the improved experience, one of our ‘More Ways to Add Fun to Your Boring Yoga Routine’ is to get a private tutor.
 This way, you have your instructor’s undivided attention—which can only be good if you want your forms mastered quickly.